darkconsole/dse-stocking-outfit/README.md

 5) Slider > Conform All
 6) File > Save Project

-After that reload the project (select something else then select the correct one again) and rebulid the armour.
+After that reload the project (select something else then select the correct one again) and rebuild the armour.

 # For Major Clipping